Emblem of the 2024 Summer Olympics | |

 On 13 December 2021, it was announced that the opening ceremony will feature athletes being transported by boat from Pont d'Austerlitz to Pont d'Iéna along the Seine river.
 The 6 km (3.7 miles) route will pass landmarks such as the Louvre, Notre-Dame de Paris, and Place de la Concorde, and feature cultural presentations.
 The official protocol will take place at a 30,000 seat "mini-stadium" at the Trocadéro.
 Organisers stated that the ceremony would be the most "spectacular and accessible opening ceremony in Olympic history", with Estanguet stating that it would be free to attend, and estimating that it could attract as many as 600,000 spectators.[21][22][23]

-On 23 September 2022, the ceremonies' creative director Thomas Jolly announced that Stade de France would host the closing ceremonies for both the Olympics and Paralympics.[24]
+On 23 September 2022, the ceremonies' creative director Thomas Jolly announced that Stade de France would host the closing ceremony.[29]

-The 2024 Summer Olympic program is scheduled to feature 32 sports encompassing 329 events, the first Summer Olympics since 1960 to have fewer events than the preceding edition (Tokyo 2020 had 339).
+The 2024 Summer Olympic program is scheduled to feature 32 sports encompassing 329 events, the first Summer Olympics since 1960 to have fewer events than the preceding edition.
 The number of events in each discipline is noted in parentheses.
-Disciplines that lost events from 2020 included karate (8) and baseball/softball (2) which were dropped from the program, and weightlifting which lost 4 events.
-Canoe sprint surrendered two events to canoe slalom but kept the overall canoe total at 16.
-Sports that gained events were breaking (2), introduced as a new discipline, and sports climbing, where the distinct events of speed climbing, and 'boulder & lead' were disaggregated from the previous 'combined' event to create 2 new events.[36]
+Disciplines that lost events from 2020 included karate (8) and baseball/softball (2), which were dropped from the program, and weightlifting, which lost 4 events.
+In canoeing, 2 sprint events were replaced with 2 slalom events, keeping the overall total at 16.
+Sports that gained events were breaking (2), introduced as a new discipline, and sports climbing, where the distinct events of speed climbing, and 'boulder & lead' were disaggregated from the previous 'combined' event to create 2 new events.[41]

 2024 Summer Olympic Sports program | ||||